-Clicking on the above link will take you right to the book on Amazon.
+Just so you know, clicking on the above pic or link will take you right to the book on Amazon.
 We do get a little kick-back from items purchased through this link, enabling us to bring more stories to our SLO Horse News herd.
 Please know that your price stays the same, so it’s a win-win.

 Come horse around with us in San Luis Obispo County!
 There are so many ways to horse around in stunning SLO County.
 To keep this info at your fingertips we have developed a FREE Hot Sheet that will direct you to stories which tell you where you can trail ride, stay with your horse, show and taste.
 We’ll continue to add horsing around stories to our website.
 You can stay up-to-date by becoming a SLO Horse News herd member.
 Get your Horsing Around in SLO County Hot Sheet here >.